Capital One Helps Launch Social Justice Reform Initiative

 - Advance racial equity and human rights in research, data, analysis, and public policy related to criminal justice reform.

-“CBCF is answering the global call for action to honor George Floyd, Breonna Taylor and countless others in our country’s past — even predating Jim Crow — who have reached their demise at the hands of law enforcement or imprisonment due to a failed justice system,” says Rep. Cedric L. Richmond, Chair of CBCF’s Board of Directors.
+“CBCF is answering the global call for action to honor George Floyd, Breonna Taylor and countless others in our country’s past — even predating Jim Crow — who have reached their demise at the hands of law enforcement or imprisonment due to a failed justice system,” says Cedric L. Richmond, former chair of the CBCF's Board of Directors who is currently serving as Senior Advisor to President Biden and director of the White House Office of Public Engagement.
 “Our new initiatives will advance educational opportunities for Black students and explore reform through the policy lens of education, economic opportunity, incarceration, the courts and law enforcement.”

 Among the areas of most pressing concern for the NREI will be developing evidence-based, solutions-driven policies targeted to reduce racial disparities evoked by racism and discrimination.